TILMELD DIG - HVIS DU TØR

 Mille at Roskilde Festival 2026

 Friday at Roskilde can be a strange beast.
-Some people are ready from the crack of dawn; others are still drifting around as if their bodies have only just realised they’re at a festival.
+Some people are ready from early morning; others are still drifting around as if their bodies have only just realised they’re at a festival.
 Mille stood right in the middle of it all on Arena with a confidence that suited her.
 The concert needed a moment to pull the audience in, but once it found its space, there was plenty to like.

 One star